Wag the Dog

 Iran: Gutted Then Launched

 Days before launching the largest military operation since Iraq, Kash Patel fired the FBI's elite Iran counterintelligence unit.
 1,350+ State Dept employees had already been cut.
 USAID dismantled.
 Career Middle East diplomats purged.
-Then a 17-country war — without congressional authorization — with Iran's sleeper cells active and a depleted intelligence apparatus to track them.
+Then a 17-country war — without congressional authorization — with Iran's sleeper cells active, Russia feeding Iran satellite intelligence on our troop positions, China arming them, $2B+ in U.S. equipment destroyed, $29B+ admitted by the Pentagon ($42-54B+ by independent analysts), 13 Americans dead, 413+ wounded official (520-538 independent), oil above $110/barrel, the Strait of Hormuz still effectively shut down (Iran charging $1M/ship tolls), every ally refusing to help, Rubio declaring the combat phase "over" May 5 and Trump pausing the followup Hormuz op after one day, Kuwait's airport bombed, 82,000+ civilian structures damaged, and a depleted intelligence apparatus to track it all.
+Day 81 and counting.

 Sources & Methodology